-Varicose veins need treatment, not just because of how they look.
-These veins may signal the presence of chronic venous insufficiency, or venous reflux disease, which can worsen symptoms, including:
+If you have varicose veins, you probably want to hide them.
+But varicose veins aren't just a cosmetic concern.
+These enlarged veins may signal the presence of chronic venous insufficiency, or venous reflux disease.
+These can worsen symptoms, including:

 - Leg and ankle swelling

 - Leg heaviness, tension or fatigue

 - Pain at the site of the varicose veins

 At UVA Health, you'll have a vascular specialist to diagnose and treat your varicose veins.

 You'll need a physical exam and an ultrasound for a diagnosis.

 Treatment depends on where and how severe your varicose veins are.
 Compression stockings might ease symptoms and prevent leg swelling.